Vicken-Ghoubiguian/PepperTutos/README.md

 # PepperTutos
-Website in french about tutorials and technical documentation on Softbank robotics' Pepper robot...
+This project consists to develop a website in french about tutorials and technical documentation on Softbank robotics' Pepper robot.